marcbouchenoire/sketch-constraints/README.md

 ## Notes

+1. **Constraints are not relative to other layers, only to the parent.**
-1. `Update Layout` updates every artboard of the current page.
+2. `Update Layout` updates every artboard of the current page.
-2. When a group is resized, all the children layers are resized.
+3. When a group is resized, all the children layers are resized.
 If you want a child layer to keep its size, check `Width` and/or `Height`.
-3. Currently, constraints are linked to layer names.
+3. *Currently, constraints are linked to layer names.
 Linking them to layer IDs wasn't a better solution because it would stop working for duplicated artboards and layers.
-If you know how to improve this, ping me on [Twitter](https://twitter.com/bouchenoiremarc) or [create an issue](https://github.com/bouchenoiremarc/Sketch-Constraints/issues).
+If you know how to improve this, ping me on [Twitter](https://twitter.com/bouchenoiremarc) or [create an issue](https://github.com/bouchenoiremarc/Sketch-Constraints/issues).*

 ## License